dsu-arl/event-cybher2025-dojo/python/user-input/DESCRIPTION.md

 Every time this program is run different values can be input - our program has become truly interactive.

 You can copy the code above and see for yourself what the `input()` prompt looks like!
 You may notice that the program doesn't seem to be doing much of anything - until you type a word and hit Enter.
-This brings up a couple of questions...
+This brings up an important question...

 ***How does the user know the program is waiting for input?***
 The user will have no idea that the program is waiting for input.